leaflabs/libmaple/docs/source/arduino/pinmode.rst

 ----------

-pinMode() is usually called within :ref:`arduino-setup` in order to configure a pin for a certain usage (although it may be called from anywhere).
+pinMode() is usually called within :ref:`arduino-setup` in order to configure a pin for a certain usage (although it may be called anywhere).